Study and Practice

 Some States, Provinces and countries that require licenses in order to practice Western (table) massage also allow those therapists to legally practice or teach Thai massage without reviewing their credentials or study experience.
 Some new practitioners may study only for a few weeks before beginning to charge money for their services.
 Some countries have no regulations about massage, but some U.S. States, Canadian provinces and European countries have their own laws and requirements for non-Western healing arts.
 Because of all of this, it is extremely important to understand the laws in your region, and to base your model of study and choose your teachers according to legal and practical guidelines.

 To learn the legalities of practice, be sure to study the regulations and laws in your home state, province, city or country.
 Pay notice to the words you cannot use to describe your practice.
 Understand the restrictions and limitations that you face, according to the guidelines of the governing bodies or regulatory agencies in your region.
-Local governments and massage boards must make these regulations available to the general public, and often, simply by reading the legal documents on the internet, you will understand how to avoid fines and prosecution.
 Make sure you have liability insurance; avoid using terms that are forbidden; join professional organizations; and always be ethical and professional in your study and practice.

 Choose teachers wisely